ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 ### Generating figures (Google Cloud)

-Finally, to generate the figures and tables in the manuscript, we start by running a set of post-processing scripts that do some post-processing and combine data from all the simulations in an easy to read form.
+To generate the figures and tables in the manuscript, we start by running a set of post-processing scripts that do some post-processing and combine data from all the simulations in an easy to read form.
 This is done in the `post_process_runs` rule.
 After that, the figures and tables used in the paper can be generated using the `create_figures` rule, which runs the interactive notebooks that contain the code to produce them.
+Note that Figure 2 of the manuscript depends on output from an old simulation, for which we also include makefile rules to reproduce, but for simplicity we do not describe those rules in the README.